Facing Property Crime Charges That Could Ruin Your Record? A Nashville Property Crimes Lawyer Can Help

 - Trespassing – Trespassing is a Class C misdemeanor in Tennessee.
 The possible penalties for trespassing are up to 30 days in prison and up $50 fine.

-- Theft – Theft of property is classified as a felony or misdemeanor, depending on the stolen property’s value.
+- Theft – Taking property is classified as a felony or misdemeanor, depending on the stolen property’s value.
 The possible penalties for theft are fines, probation, or imprisonment.
 The fines will depend on the stolen property’s value.

 Facing one of these charges?
 You can represent yourself in court.
 However, we do not recommend representing yourself in court.
 At Byron Pugh Legal, we are ready to represent you in court.